onethawt/idaplugins-list/README.md

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations

+* [qb-sync](https://github.com/quarkslab/qb-sync): qb-sync is an open source tool to add some helpful glue between IDA Pro and Windbg.
+Its core feature is to dynamically synchronize IDA's graph windows with Windbg's position.

+* [Sega Genesis/Megadrive Tools](https://github.com/DrMefistO/smd_ida_tools): Special IDA Pro tools for the Sega Genesis/Megadrive romhackers.
+Tested work on v5.2, v6.6.
+Should work on other versions.

 * [Xex Loader for IDA 6.6](http://xorloser.com/blog/?p=395): This adds the ability to load xex files into IDA directly without having to first process them in any way.
 It processes the xex file as much as possible while loading to minimise the work required by the user to get it to a state fit for reversing.